Canada Extends Its Immigration Targets

 Canada continues making emphasis on economic migrants, with around 50% of the 1.3 million new permanent residents coming under one of Canada’s Economic Class programs.

 Immigration Plans Do Not Include Quebec

 At the moment. there are no targets for Quebec immigration.
 This is because of the new government that came to power in Quebec.
 IRCC is waiting for consultations with the new government to establish the immigration targets.

 Family Immigration in Focus

 The new immigration plans also show that the government is committed to contribute to family reunification.
 IRCC has expanded the range of potential admissions for spouses, partners and children.
 2021 target for this category is 70,000.

 As far as Parents and Grandparents sponsorship program is concerned, the Canadian government has maintained its targets for 2019 and 2020 (20,500 and 21,000) and has set a target for 2021 at 21,000.

 So, we are happy to share that all in all Canadian immigration looks very optimistic.
 The new program is addressing the challenges faced by Canada nowadays, including the declining birth rate and aging population.

 Canadian Immigration Experts

-At Jane Katkova & Associates we are Canadian immigration experts.
+At Jane Katkova & Associates we are immigration consultants.
 For help with immigration to Canada please contact us.